mateuszbabski/MyWallet/README.md

 ## **To be implemented:**

-- Whole frontend including graphs
+- Refactor to other architecture
+- Upgraded authentication
 - Tests